 And so, in our judgment of ourselves, we begin setting the stage for disconnecting from ourselves and others.
 We disconnect from what we judge.

-In our state of disconnected judgment, we become victims suffering at the hands of our harsh internal critique or an elevated sense of self that others won’ acknowledge.
+In our state of disconnected judgment, we become victims suffering at the hands of our harsh internal critique or an elevated sense of self that others won’t acknowledge.
 What do we always seek to end our suffering victimization?

 Heroes!